abyssonym/bizarre_dimension/README.md

 - Key to the tower
 - Town map
 - Carrot key
-- Tendakraut - but the Tendakraut has been transformed into a Jar of Fly Honey!
+- Tendakraut - but the Tendakraut has been transformed into a Jar of Fly Honey
+- Suporma - but the Suporma has been transformed into a Meteorite piece

 Because you can get a Jar of Fly Honey through one of these 14 locations, it is not necessary to do the Jeff-alone-in-Winters part of the storyline.
 However, you can still do so if you wish, as the Boogey Tent will still contain a Jar of Fly Honey as well.